robfinch/Qupls/README.md

 ### Instruction Length
 The author has found that in an FPGA the decode of variable length instruction length was on the critical timing path, limiting the maximum clock frequency and performance.
 Hence the move back to a fixed instruction length.
+However, the instruction set may be viewed as variable length once postfixes are considered.

 ### Instruction alignment
 Instructions are aligned on wyde (16-bit) boundaries.
 Conditional branch displacements are in terms of wydes.